boostorg/hof/doc/src/index.md

 - Improve the expressiveness and capabilities of functions, including first-class citzens for function overload set, extension methods, infix operators and much more.
 - Simplify constructs in C++ that have generally required metaprogramming
-- Workaround the limitations of lambdas
+- Workaround the limitations of lambdas in C++14

 Requirements
 ============